 Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents or carers and approach a trusted teacher or a member of the school leadership team.
+Further information about raising a complaint or concern is available in our Complaints Policy.

-6. Student behavioural expectations and management
+4. Student behavioural expectations and management

-Behavioural expectations of students, staff and families are grounded in our school's Statement of Values.
-Student bullying behaviour will be responded to consistently with Auburn Primary School's Bullying Prevention Policy.
+Behavioural expectations of students are grounded in our school's Statement of Values/Student code of conduct.